We know you care about the planet. We do too. So, relax. Every job is carbon neutral.

 What is the cost of carbon balanced print?

-Ours is an algorithm that can show a print buyer the most environmentally friendly solution for any printing job specification from each supplier and how they might change that specification to see an improvement.
-This is the production/energy/CO2 algorithm sitting at the heart of PDQ Sales Hub; and it is helping to redefine the way customers buy print .
+PDQ shows a print buyer the most environmentally friendly solution for any printing job specification from each supplier and how they might change that specification to see an improvement.
+This is the production/energy/CO2 algorithm sitting at the heart of PDQ; and it is helping to redefine the way customers buy print .

 Haybrooke and its environmental partner, ClimateCare, share a common goal.
 We believe that global environmental and sustainability challenges like climate change and poverty cannot be tackled in isolation and that business, both big and small, has a crucial role to play if we are to achieve sustainable development for all.